Audio Basis - articles about audio

 Energy is a square of the figure, concluded between the spectrum line and horizontal axis into band 0 ... [sample rate]/2.

 In the left and right pictures, the squares of the noise energy figures are the same.
-But the figure, which is more expanded in the horizontal axis, gives a lesser noise level.
+But the figure, which is more expanded in the horizontal axis, gives a lower noise hump.

-A higher sample rate allows for reducing the noise level in the audible frequency range.
+A higher sample rate allows for reducing the hump level in the audible frequency range.
 It allows for reducing noise shaping's steepness, which increases the overload tolerance of the modulator.

-We can see that lower noise and higher stability to overload can be achieved in different ways.
+We can see that lower distortions and higher stability to overload may be achieved in different ways.

 DSD in figures